openstack-archive/murano/doc/source/draft/admin-guide/admin_troubleshooting.rst

 * Check that murano data is not inserted twice in the settings file and as a plugin.

-**Murano panel can be browsed, but 'Unable to communicate to murano-api server.' appears**
+**Applications panel can be browsed, but 'Unable to communicate to murano-api server.' appears**

 If you have murano registered in keystone, verify the endpoint URL is valid and service has *application-catalog* name.
 If you don't want to register